pierresteen/NeilWarnockAI/README.md

 ## Methodology

-**The approach used can be resumed as a two-layer prediction system feeding an constrained optimiser.**
+The approach used can be resumed as a two-layer prediction system feeding an constrained optimiser.

+**I cannot emphasize this more strongly - USE ONLY NORMALISED PERFORMANCE METRICS!**

+This will allow us to treat edge cases where there is not enough data about a team's, player's or manager's past performance.
+This is problem that is especially poignant in football; players can be transfered from abroad, teams can be promoted from lower leagues, posing a challenge to our data-hungry classifier algorithms.
+However; if we treat every performance metric as a distribution, we are able to fill in the blanks and guess that an entity's missing metric will satisfy the average, this plugs the hole in our predictive raft (and there will be **lots** of holes to plug in future also).

 ### Prediction